Mike Callton

-Michael N. Callton, D.C. (born 1958) was the Republican State Representative representing the 87th District, which covers all of Barry County and 3/4 of Ionia County.
+Michael N. Callton, D.C. (born 1958) was the Republican State Representative representing the 87th District.
 He is also a practicing Chiropractor in his home town of Nashville, MI.
 He was elected in 2010 to the Michigan House of Representatives, and served as Vice Chair of the House Health Policy Committee, and was a member of the Insurance Policy Committee and the House Military, Veterans' Affairs & Homeland Security Committee.

 Biography

 Callton is the owner of Nashville Chiropractic Center.
 Prior to being elected to the State House, Callton served six years on the Barry County Commission.
 He also served as a member of the Nashville Village Council as well as the Maple Valley Board of Education.
 Callton earned a biology degree from Michigan State University in 1981; going on to serve in the U.S. Army from 1982 to 1985.
 After leaving the army, he went on to earn a Doctorate of Chiropractic from the National University of Health Sciences in 1989.
 In 2013 he won the Michigan Association of Chiropractors' Chiropractor of the Year award.